-- e.
-Telehealth services - The 5 Fastest-Growing Industries in the U.S. 1.industry comprises businesses that record and pull data from live-action - performances to produce 3-D recreations.
-2. industry refers to companies that use digital technology to deliver medical services and health education, primarily videoconference consultations, remote patient monitoring, and "store-andforward" technologies that transmit digital images such as X-rays, scans, and video clips. - 3.
+- 1. industry comprises businesses that record and pull data from live-action performances to produce 3-D recreations. - 2. industry refers to companies that use digital technology to deliver medical services and health education, primarily videoconference consultations, remote patient monitoring, and "store-and-forward" technologies that transmit digital images such as X-rays, scans, and video clips. - 3.
 Although the industry includes both companies that make alcoholic and non-alcoholic cider, the rising demand for hard cider is driving the majority of growth in this sector. - 4. are expected to see increased demand in the next few years due to the aging population and the growing acceptance of medical marijuana products as treatments for chronic illnesses. - 5. businesses process loans from individual investors to consumers and small businesses through online platforms.
 Small businesses and consumers are expected to continue pursuing loans from non-traditional sources as the prime interest rate increase.